krniya/RingWatch/README.md

   breaker + fallback (rule-based scoring / a templated explanation).
 - **Notification Service** → SMTP: retry + fallback (log and move on — a struggling mail server never blocks the Kafka consumer thread).
+- **Reconciliation Service** → Audit Service: retry (a failed sampling run is simply retried in full on the next scheduled interval).

 ### Observability